Nomadic Chick

 Journeying Together: Real Tips for Traveling When Memory Troubles Begin

-Journeying together real tips for traveling when memory troubles begin nomadic chick nomadic chick
+journeying together real tips for traveling when memory troubles begin

 Travel changes a little when someone you love starts to have memory troubles.
 All those easy-breezy road trips you took together, the spontaneous detours, even catching a last-minute flight—they suddenly feel like way more of a puzzle.
 But here’s the truth: travel isn’t off the table.
 With a bit of planning and a good sense of humor, you can still make new memories, even as old ones get fuzzy around the edges.